JAMA March 16, 2021

 Bottom Line

-In this large-scale randomized trial, neither daily supplementation with marine omega-3 fatty acids (840 mg) nor vitamin D3 (2000 IU) significantly reduced the incidence of atrial fibrillation over a median follow-up of 5.3 years in a primary prevention population.
+In a large randomized clinical trial of adults without prior cardiovascular disease or cancer, supplementation with marine omega-3 fatty acids or vitamin D3 did not significantly reduce the risk of incident atrial fibrillation over a median follow-up of 5.3 years.

 Key Findings